VillanuevaK/PythonCheatSheet/README.md

 dict.removeValue(forKey: "a") // Removes the pair with key "a"

 // 8.
-Removes and returns the most recent pair added (in Swift, you usually have to keep track of insertion order) let lastItem = dict.removeLast() // Removes and returns the last key-value pair (if maintaining order is required)
+Removes and returns the most recent pair added (in Swift, you usually have to keep track of insertion order)
+// I think we can only do this in an ordered dictionary let lastItem = dict.removeLast() // Removes and returns the last key-value pair (if maintaining order is required)

 // 9.
 Sets the value for the key, if key exists; else, it adds the key with the default value